-The Board of Directors does not have a Compensation Committee.
+The Board of Directors does not have a Compensation Committee, although it has established an Incentive Compensation Committee for the administration of the Seaboard Corporation Executive Incentive Plan, if approved by the stockholders, without responsibility for the consideration of executive and director compensation.
 It is the view of the Board of Directors that Seaboard need not have a Compensation Committee because Seaboard is controlled by the Seaboard Flour Entities, and because the full Board of Directors is able to perform the functions relative to executive compensation.
 The full Board of Directors participated in the consideration of executive and director compensation.
 S. Bresky is a member of the Board of Directors of Seaboard and participates in decisions by the Board regarding executive compensation, other than his own compensation.